sblg/FLUCbio/README.md

 Parameters | Type | Description
 ------------ | ------------- | ---------------------
-`data` |_pandas dataframe, numpy array, list of list or tuple_ |2-D input with time points being the first dimension and measurements being the second
+`input_data` |_pandas dataframe, numpy array, list of list or tuple_ |2-D input with time points being the first dimension and measurements being the second
 `imputation_type` |_str or int, optional_ |(from scipy.interpolate.interp1d: Specifies the kind of interpolation as a string (‘linear’, ‘nearest’, ‘zero’, ‘slinear’, ‘quadratic’, ‘cubic’, ‘previous’, ‘next’, where ‘zero’, ‘slinear’, ‘quadratic’ and ‘cubic’ refer to a spline interpolation of zeroth, first, second or third order; ‘previous’ and ‘next’ simply return the previous or next value of the point) or as an integer specifying the order of the spline interpolator to use.
 Default is ‘linear’.)
 For 'slinear' and 'linear' border values (first and last time point) cannot be imputed.
 `adj_nan` |_int, optional_ |Maximum number of adjacent nan/missing values.
 Default is 2.